earthboundkid/Watsuji-and-Aesthetics/D Bibliography.md

 * Leopold, Aldo. _A Sand County Almanac, and Sketches Here and There_.
 Seventh printing, 1964.
 Oxford University Press, 1949.

 * Marion, Mathieu.
-"Wittgenstein on Heidegger and Cosmic Emotions."
+“Wittgenstein on Heidegger and Cosmic Emotions.”
 In _Philosophical Papers Dedicated to Kevin Mulligan_, edited by Anne Reboul.
 Accessed Spring 2012. `http://www.philosophie.ch/kevin/festschrift/Marion-paper.pdf`.

 * Marra, Michael F. “On Japanese Things and Words: An Answer to Heidegger’s Question.” *Philosophy East and West* 54.4 (Oct., 2004): 555--568. `http://www.jstor.org/stable/4148019`.